VincentyTM/vkit/README.md

 ## Mapping an Array

-Arrays that can dynamically change can be mapped to a view with the `$.map` function.
+Arrays that can dynamically change can be mapped to a view with the `$.views` function.
 ```javascript
 function BooksTable(books){
     return $.html(